steffendx/GoNorthWiki/Aika.md

 Using the search box you can also search for quests.
 Below you can find a table with the different quests and open them by clicking on the name of the quest.
 In the right column you will see if the quest is a main quest.

+## Statistics
+The statistics dialog displays word count, condition count as well as node count.
+The word count is based on the different text lines, reference nodes, finish nodes as well as actions like adding text to quests.
+By clicking on a headline the detailed statistics can be viewed.
+The condition count is based on the condition nodes.
+Below one can find the count of total nodes in the quest.